dnjackson/concept_backend_play/design/concepts/All/api-spec.md

 ### POST /api/UserAuth/register

-**Description:** Creates a new user account with the provided username and password.
+**Description:** Registers a new user with a unique username and password.

 **Requirements:**
 - No user exists with the given `username`.